dotmh/ts/README.md

 2. Checks you haven't commit any secrets - **BLOCKING**

 You can edit 1. in [.husky/commit-msg](.husky/commit-msg)

 You can edit 2. by editing the script `githook:precommit` the root [package.json](package.json#L17)

-When you push code up to a remote repository
+When you push code up to a remote repository the following will happen _BEFORE_ the code is pushed

 1. Checks you haven't commit any secrets - **BLOCKING**
 2. Run the code through eslint - **BLOCKING**